 I know this from my own experience and from seeing the change in my clients.
 By letting go of the need to work as hard as possible and be in constant control of every moment and everything that happens in your life, you will find life is pretty easy.

-Accomplishing your goals, manifesting with the Law of Attraction, ending depression and anxiety all can come by learning to relax and take the easy road.
-Or river as the case may be.
+Accomplishing your goals, manifesting with the Law of Attraction, and ending depression and anxiety all can come by learning to relax and take the easy road.
+Or river, as the case may be. (;

 This does not mean we stop trying and take no action at all.